bokeh/bokeh/sphinx/source/docs/dev_guide.rst

 Process
 =======

-The development process for Bokeh is outline in `Bokeh Enhancement Proposal 1 <https://github.com/ContinuumIO/bokeh/wiki/BEP-1:-Issues-and-PRs-management>`_.
+The development process for Bokeh is outlined in `Bokeh Enhancement Proposal 1 <https://github.com/ContinuumIO/bokeh/wiki/BEP-1:-Issues-and-PRs-management>`_.
 All changes, enhancements, and bugfixes should generally go through the process outlined there.

+The release process for Bokeh is outlined in `Bokeh Enhancement Proposal 2 <https://github.com/ContinuumIO/bokeh/wiki/BEP-2:-Release-Management>`_.

 .. _developer_install: